-2017 Lyrid meteor shower to peak on Earth Day
+Lyrid meteor shower to peak on Earth Day

 NASA astronaut Don Pettit caught this Lyrid in 2012 from the International Space Station, with city lights and thunderstorms illuminating Cuba, Florida and the Southeastern U.S. in the background.
 (Photo: Don Pettit/JSC/NASA)

-Despite NASA's encouragement about viewing conditions, the waning crescent moon "will still be bright enough to be a nuisance," according to the AMS.
+Despite potentially good viewing conditions, the waxing crescent moon may still be bright enough to interfere, so "it would be best to wait until the moon has set," the AMS suggests, "as moonlight will obscure fainter meteors."
 Viewers in the Northern Hemisphere can boost their chances of seeing a Lyrid by fleeing urban areas, avoiding bright lights and being patient.
 The odds also improve as Lyra moves higher in the sky, which is why the best views occur around and after midnight.

 The Lyrids are fairly fast meteors, unlike December's Geminids, but they tend to be bright.
 About a quarter also create glowing trails of ionized gas known as persistent trains, assisting skywatchers by leaving an ephemeral trace of their trajectory.